FiratDede/Simple-Calculator-Using-Stack/README.md

 1) If user enters S as an input. the user see current state of the stack.
 2) If user enters P as an input, pop operation is performed in calculator.
-Also the user sees popped element 3)If the user enters the E, the user exits the program.
+Also the user sees popped element
+3) If the user enters the E, the user exits the program.